1 dead, 2 injured in triple shooting on Indy’s near east side

 INDIANAPOLIS, Ind. — One person has been killed and two others injured in a triple shooting on Indy’s near east side on Saturday night.

 Police say officers arrived on scene and located three separate individuals who were all suffering from gunshot wounds.
-Indianapolis EMS pronounced one individual deceased at the scene.
+Indianapolis EMS pronounced an adult male deceased at the scene.

-The two other individuals were transported to an area hospital in critical and stable conditions, police say.
+Police say a second adult male was transported to an area hospital in critical condition along with a 50-year-old woman who was also shot within the home.
+Police say the woman’s injuries are not life-threatening.

+Police are still investigating the cause of the incident, but stated there was no danger to the neighborhood and believe the shooting to be a contained incident within the home between individuals known to one another.